Python MQTT Integration - Developer Guide

 1. Open plugin.conf and configure the

-- If AUTHENTICATION is enabled in MQTTRoute, then update the MongoDB credentials otherwise set AUTHENTICATION_ENABLED = FALSE.
+• If AUTHENTICATION is set enabled in MQTT broker, then update the MongoDB credentials.
+Otherwise set AUTHENTICATION_ENABLED = FALSE.

 plugin.conf